Northgate (SA)

 AreaSearch analysis of employment trends sees Northgate performing better than 90% of local markets assessed across Australia

 Conversely, retail trade shows lower representation at 7.5% compared to the regional average of 10.0%.
-The area appears to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
-Over the 12 months to September 2025, employment increased by 1.5% while labour force increased by 1.3%, leading to a unemployment rate decrease of 0.2 percentage points.
-In contrast, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a 0.1 percentage point drop in unemployment.
-State-level data up to 25-Nov shows SA employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with SA's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Northgate.
-These projections suggest that national employment should expand by 6.6% over five years and 13.7% over ten years, with growth rates varying significantly between industry sectors.
-Applying these industry-specific projections to Northgate's employment mix suggests local employment should increase by 6.8% over five years and 14.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.
+The predominantly residential area appears to offer limited local employment opportunities based on Census data.
+Over the 12 months to September 2025, employment increased by 1.7%, while labour force increased by 1.4%, resulting in a decrease in unemployment by 0.3 percentage points.
+In contrast, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a drop in unemployment of 0.1 percentage point.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Northgate.
+These projections indicate that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Northgate's employment mix suggests local employment should increase by 6.8% over five years and 14.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment